The Great British Bake Off series 2: Post-show career

 Some of the contestants went on to a career in baking or had a change of career after appearing on the show.

 Joanne Wheatley has written two bestselling books on baking, A Passion for Baking published on 16 May 2013, and Home Baking initially as a Sainsbury's exclusive.
 She writes a monthly column for Sainsbury's magazine and is a regular guest columnist for The Sun newspaper.
 She runs cookery courses from her home in Essex, and has appeared in various television programmes such as The Alan Titchmarsh Show and What's Cooking.

 Holly Bell teaches baking classes and for a time worked as an occasional radio presenter on BBC Radio Leicester.
 She also appeared as a guest presenter on QVC shopping channel.
 She wrote an eBook called Ready, Steady, Bake! which was published on 5 July 2012, and published a book Recipes from a Normal Mum on 17 July 2014.

 Mary-Anne Boermans wrote a book on baking, Great British Bakes: Forgotten Treasures for Modern Bakers, which was published on 7 November 2013.
+She later participated in the 2016 rendition of The Great Christmas Bake Off where she was declared the special's Star Baker.

+Janet Basu participated in the 2016 rendition of The Great New Year's Bake Off.

+Robert Billington participated in the 2017 rendition of The Great New Year's Bake Off.